Wildcrafting: A Guide to Ethical Harvesting of Nature’s Gifts

 Leave no trace

 Responsible wildcrafting also involves a commitment to leaving no trace.
 Invest in high-quality, well-maintained tools such as shears and knives to facilitate clean and precise cuts.
-Clean and sanitize your harvesting tools regularly to avoid the spread of pathogens, pests, or invasive species between different locations.
+Clean and sanitize your harvesting tools regularly to avoid the spread of pathogens, pests, or between different locations.

 Try to minimize disturbance to the surrounding habitat.
 Take any waste with you, including food scraps, to prevent contamination of natural habitats.
 Follow established trails and avoid trampling on delicate vegetation or disrupting wildlife.
 Be mindful of the potential impact of chemicals such as insect repellents or sunscreen on plants and soil.